Deploying static apps

 Maybe surprisingly given its name, StaticDeploy is not very efficient at serving static files: its main jobs are correctly routing requests and injecting configurations.
 It also doesn't serve content via HTTPS.
 This is by design, since StaticDeploy is supposed to be used - at least for production deployments - in combination with a CDN, a tool whose purpose is to optimize and secure serving static files.

-Using a CDN with StaticDeploy is fairly simple: you just need to set your
+Using a CDN with StaticDeploy is fairly simple: you just

-the content, point the DNS of your app to the CDN, and configure the CDN to
+gets the content, point the DNS of your app to the CDN,

-pass-through the Host
+Host

-(headers other than Host
+header of requests (headers other than Host

-are also supported).
+are also